TL;DR:

 Use hairspray: Spray the affected area with hairspray and blot BOTH sides of the fabric with the towel, then wash the garment in a washing machine using COLD water.
 Stains could become permanent if heat fuses the toner dust, so make sure you’ve completely removed the stain before exposing your cloth to a dryer.

-I have provided a list of eight ways to clean ink or toner stains from your hands, and possible health hazards that follow each of these options.
+I have provided a list of Eight ways to Clean ink or Toner Stains from your hands, and possible health hazards that follow each of these options.

 Bleach: Mix 1 part of bleach with ten parts of water.
 Rub the affected areas with the solution until the stain is wiped off.
 Make sure you wash your hands thoroughly using soap and water after removing the stains.
 Neutralize the smell of the bleach by squeezing orange or lemon.
 Bleach is caustic.
 Chlorine is an ingredient in bleach; it can cause burn and irritations of the eye, nose, and throat; it can also cause pigment loss.
 Bleach can also cause vomiting and nausea.